Directional tests in Gaussian graphical models: Simulation studies

-Mimicking \citet[Section 5.3]{dav14}, in the second main scenario we consider the data of \citet[Table 1]{Kenward87} from a study on intestinal parasites of 60 calves, where the weight in kg of each bovine was recorded on 11 occasions during the grazing season.
-To enable comparison with \cite{dav14} who could only deal with the saturated model, we drew $100\,000$ samples from a $q$-variate Gaussian random variable under the hypothesis of first-order Markovian dependence (MD).
-For each $q\in\{11, 30, 50\}$, this null model is tested against four different unsaturated structures for the concentration matrix, using also $w(\psi_0)$, $w^*(\psi_0)$ and $w^{**}(\psi_0)$.
-These Markovian models of order $m>1$ were chosen in order to check the behavior of the various methods for a wide range of dimensions $d$ of the parameter of interest, and consequently of the nuisance component.
-The simplification (\ref{decdet}) was particularly useful for computing the directional $p$-values with such a high-dimensional parameter of interest.
+The inferential benefits of our proposal over the omnibus likelihood-based competitors are particularly appreciated with high magnitudes of $q$ and $d$.
+The second scenario is based on the data of \citet[Tab.
+1]{Kenward87} from a study on intestinal parasites of 60 calves, where the weight in kg of each bovine was recorded on 11 occasions during the grazing season.
+To enable comparison with \citet[Sect.
+5.3]{dav14}, who could only test the saturated model, we draw $100\,000$ samples of size $n=60$ from a $q$-variate Gaussian random variable under the hypothesis of first-order Markovian dependence MD(1) with tridiagonal concentration matrix.
+For each $q\in\{11, 30, 50\}$, the null hypothesis $H_0: \mathrm{MD}(1)$ is tested against four different alternative unsaturated structures, using also $w(\psi_0)$, $w^*(\psi_0)$ and $w^{**}(\psi_0)$.
+These Markovian dependence models of order $m$ under $H_1: \mathrm{MD}(m)$ with $1<m<q-1$ correspond to so-called band concentration matrices, whose nonzero entries are confined to $m$ diagonals on either side of the main one.
+The orders $m$ are chosen to check the behavior of the various methods for a wide range of dimensions $d$ of the parameter of interest, and consequently of the nuisance component.
+Since the Markovian structure induces a chordal graph, the simplification (\ref{decdet}) is particularly useful for computing the directional $p$-values with such a high-dimensional parameter of interest.